 Within the app, all you need to do is tap the Buy button in the top right corner.
 You’ll need to use a credit or debit card to make your purchase.
 Just follow the instructions provided.
 Your Bitcoins will be sent directly to your wallet.
 Note that, as a new user, you’ll be able to purchase only a small amount of Bitcoin instantly.
 Once you verify your identity, you’ll be able to make larger purchases.
 Verification usually takes a few business days.

-If you choose to purchase them through the website, you’ll need to go to www.buy.bitcoin.com.
-Choose the type of digital currency you want to buy (BTC, BCH and several others are available), then enter the amount you want to spend on it (not the amount you want to buy).
+If you choose to purchase them through the website, you’ll need to go to bitcoin.com, choose Buy, then select the cryptocurrency you want to purchase (BTC, BCH, ETC, LTC, etc.).
+Next, enter the amount you want to spend on it (not the amount you want to buy).
 A summary will be provided, showing how much you’re buying and what it costs.

-For example, if you want to buy BTC, and enter the amount as 200, the summery might look like this:
+For example, if you want to buy BTC, and enter the amount as 200 CAD, the summery might look like this:

 BTC or BCH – Does it Matter?